zxsimon/efficient-CoT/report.md

 ### Training Dynamics

 We analyze training curves across all three reasoning formats on DROP to understand compression learnability and optimization characteristics.
 Training curves are generally similar for GSM8k, with greater training stability likely due to task simplicity and consistency.
-We plot raw NLL values without smoothing below.
+We plot raw NLL values without smoothing in Figures 2–4.

-#### Human-Readable CoT Training

 #### Figure 2: Training dynamics for human-readable Chain-of-Thought on DROP (rank 32, LR 5e-4).
 Test Sample Size n = 20.